 Investment in Education

-- To developing their future income
+- To develop their future income

-- To control the population growth rate by reducing the birth rate and making maximum resources available per person
+- To control the population growth rate by reducing the birth rate and making maximum resources available per person.

-- Knowledge and education can be transferred to others, resulting in social advantages.
+- Knowledge and education can be transferred to others, resulting in social advantages

 Investment in Health

-An individual to get higher salaries, good jobs migrate from their native place to another place.
+An individual, to get higher salaries, good jobs, migrate from their native place to another place.
 In India, unemployment is the reason for rural-urban migration.
-Other skilled and qualified individual like doctors, engineers, migrate from one country to another in search of better opportunities.
+Other skilled and qualified individuals like doctors, engineers, etc., migrate from one country to another in search of better opportunities.

-Investment in Information- All the detailed information
+Investment in Information: All the detailed information

 Problems of Human Capital Formation

-- Growth in Population: The rapid rise of the population can influence the grade of human capital formation mostly in developing countries.
+Growth in population: The rapid rise of the population can influence the grade of human capital formation, mostly in developing countries.
 It degrades the per capita availability of the present facility.
 A large population involves extra investments.

-- Long Process: The method applied for human development is a long term process because skill enhancement requires extra time.
+Long process: The method applied for human development is a long term process because skill enhancement requires extra time.
 Therefore, the process becomes very normally slow.

-- High Poverty Level: In India, a large portion of the population is below the poverty line, therefore, they do not have easy access to primary health and education.
+High poverty level: In India, a large portion of the population is below the poverty line.
+Therefore, they do not have easy access to primary health and education.

-|Q.1-What are the determinants or sources of human capital formation?
+|Q.1.
+What are the determinants or sources of human capital formation?